rsksmart/RSKIPs/IPs/RSKIP16.md

 * Bits 4-7: Signature algorithm
   * 0000 = Bitcoin ECDSA curve

 3. Behind each account node, there is a Account node tree.
 There are several fields in this tree.
-These fields are not randomized:
+Each field is identified by a single byte fieldSelector.
+This byte is not "randomized" by a hash:

  * a.
-Storage cells (path 00)
+0x00: Storage cells
  * b.
-Alternate storage cells (path 01) for future improvements.
+0x01: Code
  * c.
-BTC Balance (path 100)
+0x02: Alternate storage cells for future improvements.
  * d.
-Other balances for future improvements (path 101)
+0x03: Future BTC Balance
  * e.
-Code (path 11)
+0x04: Other balances for future improvements

+Storage Cell keys are also randomized by a hash function application.

 Must further prevent confusion between accounts, storage and code.
-Possible solutions:
-Values are prefixed by node type when stored into the tree:
+This helps SPV nodes detect maliciuous SPV proofs based on type-confusion.
+Therefore values in node data should be prefixed by node type when stored into the tree:

 * A for account
 * B for BTC Balance
-* C for contract
+* C for contractm
 * S for storage
 * D for coDe

+Another possibility is that the Account node is identified, and then the childs are scanned only if the Account is correct.

-## Key Filter
+## Path components

-The Trie is wrapped by the KeyFilteredTrie class.
-This class does key remapping.
 Each key is split into the four parts:

-* Namespace [1 bit]
-* Account Type [1 bytes]
+* Account Type & Namespace [1 byte, 1st bit is the namespace]
 * Account address [20, 31 or 32 bytes]
-* Account fields Selector [2 bits]
+* Account fields Selector [1 byte]
-* Storage Address [32 bytes]
+* Storage Address [32 bytes, only if in storage field]

-Only the Account address part is passed through a sha3 hash in the secure trie, and only if the address is a single-hashed address (double-hashed addresses do not require this)..
-In other words, a key is split into the four components, then the account part is replaced by a hashed version of itself, and then all parts are concatenated together to form the new key.
+Account address and storage addresses are  passed through a sha3 hash in the secure trie, but the address  only if it is a single-hashed address (double-hashed addresses do not require this).
+In other words, a key is split into the four components, then the account and storage keys are replaced by a hashed version of itself, and then all parts are concatenated together to form the new key.

-## Namespace Selector

-The namespace bit:
-0 represents the world-state
-1 represents other trees for future improvements

-## Field Selector

-The field selector is used to select different fields that are part of the contract/account and also to specify different memory spaces (e.g. hibernable and disposable).

-The StorageAddress is the address of local storage within the contract.

 ## Possible Improvements